Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 Before you dive headfirst into the world of investing by yourself, please consider looking at a different type of financial advisor first.
 It sounds like you have been suspicious, burned and otherwise uncomfortable with the investment advisors you’ve met with so far.

-To test the waters, set up a free consultation call with a potential advisor from partners like Facet Wealth or XY Planning Network.
-These groups are focused on the fee-only model and may restore your hope in the financial advising profession.
+To test the waters, set up a free consultation call with a potential advisor from partners like XY Planning Network.
+They are focused on the fee-only model and may restore your hope in the financial advising profession.

 Make sure to ask questions about how they are paid and how the fee structure works.
 If you don’t feel like the person you are working with has your best interest at heart, keep moving along.
 This is your life savings we’re talking about here!